shyd/STM32CubeF4/Projects/STM324x9I_EVAL/Examples/TIM/TIM_OCToggle/readme.txt

 @par Example Description

-This example shows how to configure the TIM3 peripheral to generate four different signals with four different frequencies.
+This example shows how to configure the TIM peripheral to generate four different signals with four different frequencies.

 The TIM3CLK frequency is set to SystemCoreClock / 2 (Hz), and we want to get TIM3